geykeranna/rsschool-cv/cv.md

 You can view code examples on my github account.
 For example, https://github.com/geykeranna/Coursework .

 ## Experience
-From experience, I now have only a few laboratory works and courses.
+From experience, I can note the [IoT project](https://github.com/geykeranna/IoT-Project)

 ## Education
 I study at [RTU MIREA](https://www.mirea.ru/) University in the direction of informatics and computer engineering.